-The Heads of Year are responsible to the DFO (Responsible Person) for ensuring that the Health and Safety policy and arrangements are implemented within their areas of responsibility.
+The Heads of Year are responsible to the DFO (Responsible Person) for ensuring that the Health and Safety Policy and arrangements are implemented within their areas of responsibility.
 Taking into account the level of risks within their area of responsibility:

-- Ensure they keep up-to-date with current legislation. - Responsible for their staff's H&S needs, including referring them to the Head of Compliance for H&S assessments if their situation warrants it. - Responsible for the well-being of the children. - PEEPs (personal emergency evacuation plan) have been recorded and shared appropriately. - Ensure staff have undertaken training where necessary and re-enforce the importance of this.
+- Ensure they keep up-to-date with current legislation. - Responsible for their staff's H&S needs, including referring them to the Head of Compliance for H&S assessments if their situation warrants it. - Responsible for the well-being of the children. - PEEPs (personal emergency evacuation plan) have been recorded and shared appropriately. - Ensure staff have undertaken training where necessary and apply their skills and knowledge